brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 1
 ```

-The status `0` represents that the process was executed successfully, while `1` represents a failure, when we tried to cd into an inexisting directory.
+The status `0` represents that the process was executed successfully, while `1` represents a failure, when we tried to cd into a directory that does not exist.
 The parent process then can read this code through the `wait` system call.
 If the child process exits and, for some reason, the parent fails to call `wait`,
 we have what is called a **zombie process**.